 - Pets are usually bitten on or around the head, neck and front legs

 - Take note of the colour and patterns on the snake.
 For a great reference for snake identification see: www.whatsnakeisthat.com.au

 - Do not attempt to catch the live snake or harm the snake (snakes are protected and killing them is illegal)

 - Don’t waste time chasing the snake, get your pet to the vet safely

 - Apply a pressure immobilisation bandage if possible (similar first aid techniques as recommended for people), but do not use a tourniquet or restrict blood flow.
 Do not try to look for a bite mark or clean the bite site with anything.

 - Carry your pet to the car, do not allow your pet to walk if you can help it.
 Again, any restriction of movement helps.

-- Transport your pet to a vet immediately, if possible call the clinic to let them know you are on the way and they may also provide additional instructions
+- Transport your pet to a vet immediately, and if possible, call the clinic to let them know you are on the way.
+They may also provide additional instructions.

 Signs that your pet has been bitten by a snake: